balkanfoss/MWLI/README.md

-# Made With Love In-code
+# Made With Love In
 A label for developers to add to their sites, so they can promote themselves and their country.

 ## Why should I add the MWLI label to my site?